-I’ve found this year less difficult in terms of my own personal views than in the way politics has become aggressively popularised in the new digital public sphere.
+I’ve found this year troubling for the way politics has become aggressively demonstrated in the new digital public sphere.
 I remember voicing concern during the election that friendship had adopted political colour in a way that had never happened before.
-I suspect the same to be true of this adversarial issue of tuition fees: you’re with us or against us.
+I suspect the same to be true of the university tuition fee debacle.

 There are legitimate arguments on both sides here.
 It is necessary to divide the issues from the vitriolic protests that were carried out in response.
 Charlie Brooker, as ever, does a neat line on those happenings (c.
 54 mins onwards).
 But perhaps I can offer a snippet of my own.

-Then, I was fortunate with the tuition fee system as it was in 2003.
-Once again, exempt through means-testing, I could attend a fabulous institution faced only with the costs of living.
-The jobs I undertook, including managing a bar, helped to subsidise this enormously, and my loan is still helping to see me through to the end.
+Following this, I was fortunate with the university tuition fee system as it existed in 2003.
+Exempt through means-testing (again), I could attend a fabulous institution faced only with the costs of living.
+The jobs I undertook, including managing a bar, helped to subsidise this enormously.

-Now, though, we are approaching a more privatised model of university education which will undoubtedly change the complexion of higher education in the UK.
-Yet, even if I will not say outright that I agree with the rises, I understand why, from one viewpoint, they appear to be necessary.
+Now, we are approaching a more consumerised model which will undoubtedly change the complexion of higher education in the UK.
+Yet, I understand why, from one viewpoint, fee rises might be necessary.

-The Swiss system is massively cheaper to operate.
-Geneva’s department turns over slightly more English undergraduates per year than Bristol (though they must take two subjects), but Bristol’s nine professors, senior lecturers, junior lecturers, readers, and so forth, all blow apart the structure of the Genevan department’s doctorant(e) staff.
-The disparity must run up to several hundred thousand pounds, and all for just one of the smallest departments.
-Magnify this universally within and across universities, and it is very easy to see how UK institutions operate on very different scales.
+The Swiss system is much cheaper to operate.
+Geneva’s department turns over slightly more English undergraduates per year than Bristol (though they take two subjects), but Bristol’s nine professors, senior lecturers, junior lecturers, readers, and so forth, combine to dwarf Geneva’s pool of doctorant(e) staff.
+The difference must run up to several hundred thousand pounds per annum, and all for a small department.
+Magnify this within and across universities, and it is very easy to see how UK institutions operate on very different scales of cost.

-The Liberal Democrats have had to face the backlash for reneging their pledge to oppose any rise in tuition fees should they assume power.
+The Liberal Democrat party has faced a backlash for reneging its pledge to oppose a rise in tuition fees.
 Where the realities have come to pass is not only in the realisation that concessions need to be found in coalition, but also in Mr Clegg’s statement that:

 I think it is wrong to saddle young people with £25,000 worth of debt before they have even set foot in adult life.

-Before, we could have all been forgiven for thinking that undergraduate careers constituted a rather luxurious and profligate meandering into pseudo-adult living.
-Real decisions began at the age of 21.
-Perhaps the unfortunate reality is that undergraduate degrees have now become the first real major financial or asset decision in adult life.
-Decisions now begin at 18.
-The economy simply does not have room for luxuries.
-Do you really want your English degree, or will experience in the workplace be more important now?
+Before, we could have all been forgiven for thinking that undergraduate careers constituted a rather luxurious and profligate meandering into adult life.
+It means that real decisions now begin at 18, not 21.
+Do I want to bear the cost, or don’t I?
+The economy does not have room for luxuries.
+Do you really want your English degree, or will work experience be more important now?